-Largely unknown to tourists from around the globe, Botswana never caved in to the rush of tourism that’s currently spreading through the rest of Africa.
+Largely unknown to tourists from around the world, Botswana never caved in to the rush of safari tourism that’s currently spreading through the rest of Africa.
 Instead, they praise themselves for their exclusivity.

-Their safari experiences offer unapologetic beauty and fantastic wildlife viewing that you can enjoy without the crowd of people.
+A Botswana safari experience offers unapologetic beauty and fantastic game viewing that you can enjoy without the crowd of people.

 An African Safari in Botswana